behave/behave.example/docs/step_matcher/use_optional_part.rst

 Use Optional Part in Step Definitions
 ==============================================================================

+.. index:: optional part

 It is a common case that optional parts occur in steps and step definitions.
-This happens often when you start writing steps and step definitionss.
+This happens often when you start writing steps and step definitions.

 **EXAMPLE**: